telecombcn-dl/2018-dlai-team10/index.md

 ![accuracy](https://user-images.githubusercontent.com/10107933/50060309-9cdb9500-0192-11e9-8dc6-4b7059623b0e.JPG)

-With this architectures, the best accuracy we obtained was 85.3% in the **Model 4**, however it could clearly be seen that the network was overfit.
+With these architectures, the best accuracy we obtained was 85.3% in the **Model 4**, however it could clearly be seen that the network was overfit.
 To prevent this, we decided to implement a loss regularization by adding a new parameter in the cross-entropy loss (weight_decay)

 ![overfiting_formula](https://user-images.githubusercontent.com/10107933/50060387-7c600a80-0193-11e9-8955-5747c5705d66.JPG)